mammadnet/word-counter/README.md

 # word-counter

-A simple command-line tool (or script set) to count words in text — implemented with AWK / Shell.
+A command-line tool to count words in text implemented with AWK.

 ## What is it